 thiet ke web chuan seo

-At Pillow, we compiled data on the average earnings of your standard apartment units with various types of bedrooms across the US.
-We used the results to determine each of the average earnings for apartments with four different floor plans: studio, 1 bedroom, 2 bedroom, and 3 bedroom.
-Based on our results, we found that a standard 1 bedroom apartment could make you an average of $4110 if you rented out your entire unit for 30 nights a year.
-In other words, you could earn around $137 per night for listing your apartment on Airbnb.
-The average nightly rate increases to $178 for a standard 2 bedroom and $304 for a 3 bedroom apartment.
-For a studio apartment, you’re looking to make around $118 per night.
+To figure out how much you can earn from Airbnb, we compiled data on the average earnings of standard apartment units of various floorplans across the US.
+From this data, we determined the earnings for the following apartment sizes: studio, 1-bedroom, 2-bedroom, and 3-bedroom.
+We found that a Standard 1-bedroom apartment could reasonably go for $137/night, which means if you rented out your apartment for 30 nights a year, you’d earn $4,110!
+The average nightly rate goes up to $178 for a Standard 2-bedroom and $304 for a Standard 3-bedroom apartment.
+For a studio, you’re looking to make around $118 per night.

-Written by Harry Lee · November 30, 2017
+Written by Harry Lee · Updated July 12, 2018Follow Us